A sine-square deformation approach to quantum critical points in one-dimensional systems: SSD approach to quantum criticality

 As in the nearest-neighbor case, we use the DMRG method to obtain the ground state of $\hat{\mathcal{H}}_{\mathrm{LR}}^{\mathrm{(SSD)}}$ and analyze the site dependence of local observables $\hat{O}_i = \hat{S}_i^x$ to determine the QCP.

 Figures~\ref{TIM_scaling_LR}(a) and~\ref{TIM_scaling_LR}(b) show the size dependence of $(h^x_{\mathrm{cross}})_n$ and $(h^x_{\mathrm{min}})_n$ plotted against $1/L$ for $h^z = 0.5$ and $0.75$, respectively.
 The extrapolated QCPs were obtained from system sizes up to $L = 84$, following the same polynomial fitting procedure as in the nearest-neighbor case.
 The resulting critical points are plotted as blue symbols in the phase diagram of Fig.~\ref{phasediagram}.
 The long-range interaction only slightly modifies the phase boundary: in the classical limit ($h^x = 0$), the transition occurs at $(h^x_{\mathrm{c}}, h^z_{\mathrm{c}}) = (0,1.00145)$, nearly identical to the nearest-neighbor result.
 For smaller $h^z$, however, the critical line shifts slightly toward lower $h^x$ values, reflecting frustration induced by the competing long-range antiferromagnetic couplings.
 Our extrapolation using system sizes up to $L = 84$ gives the QCP at $h^z = 0$ as $h^x_{\mathrm{c}} = 0.488019(2)$, which is about $2.4\%$ smaller than that of the nearest-neighbor model.
+This result is in good agreement with the QCP calculated by the gap-closing criterion \cite{Ising_pd} using $L\leq300$ with a relative error of about $0.08\%$ (see Appendix \ref{appendix_comparison_LR}).